 Implementation: Cuyahoga County experienced an historic decline in Sales & Use Tax receipts in 2009.
 For the Authority, Sales Tax declined 10.94%, losing nearly \$19 million in Sales Tax revenue.
 During 2010, Sales Tax receipts increased \$9 million from 2009 levels due to the additional tax on managed health care.
 The Sales Tax was not expected to return to the 2008 levels until 2015.
 The Authority planned on a new base level of revenue at a reduced amount.
+In late 2009, State Legislature added Managed Health Care to the sales tax base.
+For 2010, this change added about \$5 million in Sales Tax receipts for the Authority.
+In 2011 and the first half of 2012, Sales Tax collections continued to be above expectation.
+In the second half of 2012, although collections were above projections, the rate of increase continued to drop.

 In 2008, Governor Strickland led the way for temporary emergency funding for Ohio Transit Agencies with balances held in Metropolitan Planning Organizations (MPOs).
 As a result, the Northeast Ohio Area Coordinating Agency (NOACA), our regional MPO, made \$9.0 million available to RTA to lessen the impact of fuel cost increases from 2008 to 2009.
-The Authority used \$7.3 million of those funds in 2009 and the remaining \$1.7 million was utilized in 2010.
-Two grants for Congestion Mitigation and Air Quality (CMAQ) for costs associated with the HealthLine and Trolley operations were authorized for use in 2009 and 2010, respectively. \$1.9 million of the HealthLine funding was used in 2009, \$1.7 million in 2010 and the remainder in 2011.
-The CMAQ funds for Trolley operations are split between 2010, \$1.76 million, and 2011, \$0.98 million.
+The Authority used \$7.9 million of those funds in 2009 and the remaining \$1.2 million was utilized in 2010.
+Two grants for Congestion Mitigation and Air Quality (CMAQ) for costs associated with the HealthLine and Trolley operations were authorized for use in 2009 and 2010, respectively.
+The funds for the HealthLine were used from 2009 through 2012 with \$1.9 million used in 2009, \$1.1 million in 2010, \$7.1 million in 2011 and the remainder in 2012.
+The CMAQ funds for Trolley operations were split between 2010, \$1.76 million, and 2011, \$0.98 million.
+In late 2012 the Authority created three new Trolley Lines (C-Line, L-Line, and Nine-Twelve Line), two of which run on nights and weekends.
+NOACA awarded \$3.6 million to the Authority for these three new lines.